10 Day Irish Road Tour 2027

 Day 7

-Time is going too fast at this stage but we must move on to County Cork, and we get there via the magnificent Ring of Kerry.
-We thought long and hard about including the famous Ring of Kerry in our road tour, but despite being a heavily tramped tourist trail we decided it was too beautiful not to include in the tour.
-Don’t worry though, we have a few tricks up our sleeves to avoid the masses.
-Overnight in Glengarriff.
+Time is going too fast at this stage but we must move on to County Cork, and we get there via the magnificent Ring of Kerry .
+We always include a secret location, and we have a few tricks up our sleeves to avoid the masses.
+Overnight in Killarney.

 Day 8